Advising and Academic Success

 Office of Academic Success and Enrichment (ASE)

-Supplemental Instruction (SI) is a non-remedial academic support program that targets historically challenging courses in an effort to increase student performance for those who participate in the program.
+Supplemental Instruction (SI) is an academic support program that targets historically challenging courses in an effort to increase student performance for those who participate in the program.
 Students who have successfully completed one of these courses, and are recommended by the faculty, are chosen as SI leaders to facilitate regularly scheduled out-of-class SI sessions for students enrolled in the assigned course.
-SI sessions help further students’ understanding of course concepts by reviewing notes, discussing readings, developing organizational tools, and preparing for examinations.
+SI sessions help further students' understanding of course concepts by reviewing notes, discussing readings, developing organizational tools, and preparing for examinations.
 For additional information, please visit nyit.edu/si.

 Academic Department Services